-Scarlett teaches dance and movement in a wide range of contexts, drawing on the various methods and approaches to the body she has practised over the years: ballet, modern and contemporary dance techniques, movement for actors, butoh, somatics, yoga.
+Scarlett teaches dance and movement in a wide range of contexts, drawing on the various methods and disciplines she has practised over the years: ballet, modern and contemporary dance techniques, movement for actors, butoh, somatics, yoga.

 Classes and workshops are available for professional dance, theatre and opera companies, student groups, adult and youth community groups.